AppLayerLabs/applayer-gitbook/bdk-implementation/database.md

 The database itself is an abstraction of a [Speedb](https://github.com/speedb-io/speedb) database - a simple key/value database, but handled in a different way: keys use *prefixes*, which makes it possible to batch read and write, so we can get around the "simple key/value" limitation and divide data into logical sectors.

+For contract events specifically, there is a separate [SQLite](https://sqlite.org) abstraction used for better querying capabilities.
+The rest of this section is related to the Speedb part.

 ## General overview

 The database requires a filesystem path to open it (if it already exists) or create it on the spot (if it doesn't exist) during construction.
 It closes itself automatically on destruction.
 Optionally, it also accepts a bool for enabling compression (disabled by default), if needed.